afafbioinfo/NormProbing/readme.md

       python2.7 NormProbing.py

-The method will run with a configuration specified within `NormProbing.Config` file as explained bellow.
+The method will run with a configuration specified within `NormProbing.Config` as explained bellow.

 ## Input files